 With the help of our friends at General Parts, the videos below show you how to conduct proper boil out and daily cleaning procedures.

 Over time, fat and carbon deposits will build up on your fryer's heating element and in the tank.
-We recommend doing this on a weekly basis, but you should always stick to the advice of your machine's manufacturer if there is doubt.
+To clean out the deposits we recommend doing this on a weekly basis, but you should always stick to the advice of your machine's manufacturer if there’s any doubt.
 Check your owner's manual for specific instructions for boiling out your machine, or follow the general suggestions below:

 - Step 2.
 Remove the oil - Once the oil cools down, drain it from the machine into a container.

 - Step 3.
-Scrape the interior - Using a cleaning rod or scraper to remove the oil and buildup from the walls and base.
+Scrape the interior - Use a cleaning rod or scraper to remove the oil and buildup from the walls and base.

 - Step 4.
 Add water and cleaner - Fill the fryer with water up to the level line.
 Add an appropriate grease-cleaning solution or detergent to the water as well.

 - Step 5.
 Boil the water - Turn on the fryer and let the water and detergent boil for 5-10 minutes.
 This will help remove excess grease remaining in the machine.

 - Step 6.
 Cool the water and dispose it - Turn the unit off and allow the water to cool down significantly.
 Once it's cool enough, discard it in a container.

 - Step 7.
 Wipe down the interior - Wipe off the bottom and side walls using a sponge, cloth or paper towel.
 Mix warm water and cleaner in a bowl or bucket.
 Using a soft bristle brush or a clean non-abrasive sponge, scrub down areas of the interior where oil and other remnants are still present.